Singapore Badminton Stadium: Chronicles (1950s – 2024)

 In 1962, the Stadium was used as a counting station for the voting over matter of Malaya-Singapore merger where the People's Action Party had a clear-cut victory.
 The political significance of the Stadium was clear enough—the hall was a key connection spot between the ruling party and its supporters.
 On the other hand, during the times of trade union riots, the hall acted as a gathering spot for the unions.
-Such preference possibly reflected the existence of hall more than just a building but a essential space where political activities or social movements from the working class could be made widely known to the rest of the society.
+Such preference possibly reflected the existence of hall more than just a building but an essential space where political activities or social movements from the working class could be made widely known to the rest of the society.